-Label Description LED LED
+Label Description LED

 Color Status Description

 SL2 Serial Line 2 Green On Indicates the activity of the serial line 2.
-Off Indicates no serial communication.
 Indicates the activity of the serial line 2.

-Indicates no serial communication.
+Off Indicates no serial communication.

 Connecting the M221 Logic Controller to a PC